-The requirements and recommendations set out in this technical specification should not be inferred to preclude innovative or alternative solutions that provide improved value for money outcomes that meet the intent and principles of this specification.
+This Technical Specification derives standards for erosion and sediment control from the IECA Manual.
+The requirements and recommendations set out in this Technical Specification should not be inferred to preclude innovative or alternative solutions that provide improved value for money or environmental outcomes that meet the intent and principles of this Technical Specification.

-Where departures are proposed (due to an approved innovation proposal or due to other restrictions) the Contractor must clearly state the departures from standards within the tender submission.
+Where departures are proposed from either this Technical Specification, the standards established in the IECA Manual, or a higher standard prescribed under other contractual or statutory requirements (due to an approved innovation proposal or due to other restrictions) the Contractor must clearly state the departures from standards within the tender submission.
 This departure must have prior agreement from the Principal.

-For significant departures the Contractor is encouraged to use the Guided Tender Alternative method and obtain in principal agreement prior to submission of tender.
-All Transport and Main Roads Transport Infrastructure Contracts (TIC) require that deviations agreed prior to contract award are recorded within the Schedule of Deviations.
+For significant departures the contractor is encouraged to use the Guided Tender Alternative method and obtain in principal agreement prior to submission of tender.
+All departmental Transport Infrastructure Contracts (TIC) require that deviations agreed prior to contract award are recorded within the Schedule of Deviations.

 It must be noted that insufficient space within the road reserve or challenging topographic conditions is not in itself a reason for departures from the standard.
-With appropriate staging, areas within the works footprint can be used for temporary controls, sediment basin sizes can be reduced through the use of high efficiency sediment basins, or adjacent land can be obtained through rent or other prior agreement.
+With appropriate staging areas within the works footprint can be used for temporary controls, sediment basin sizes can be reduced through the use of high efficiency sediment basins, or adjacent land can be obtained through rent or other prior agreement.
 The Contractor is responsible for obtaining any necessary areas.
 In some instances the Principal may have pre-negotiated areas for use for sediment and erosion control.
-Details of these areas and requirements are given in Annexure MRTS52 Clause 1.
+Details of these areas and requirements are given in Clause 1 of Annexure MRTS52.
 The Contractor must be aware of and abide by the Notification of Entry requirements contained within General Conditions of Contract.